Food is Fuel

 April 10, 2026

 Here's something I've noticed about nearly everyone around me: when they think about food, they think about taste.
 What sounds good?
-What are they craving?
-What restaurant has the best reviews?
-Taste is the primary filter through which most people make every food decision, every single day.
+That's the primary filter through which most people make every food decision, every single day.

 And that makes sense on the surface.
 Food should taste good!
 But somewhere along the way, we've collectively lost sight of something fundamental: the primary purpose of food is to fuel your body.
 Taste is a feature, not the function.